 Indicate which Type of Request (Personnel 1 , New or Repeat Briefly describe your request here Amount, \$ One-time or Discipline/area Physical 2 , Technology 3 , Request?
 Recurring Cost, \$?
-Goal(s) guide this Professional development 4 , need Other 5) Design an annual mass and direct media strategy College marketing has relied heavily on grant funding ••• (Perkins, SSSP, etc) to fund advertising initiatives.
+Goal(s) guide this Professional development 4 , need Other 5) Design an annual mass and direct College marketing has relied heavily on grant funding media strategy (Perkins, SSSP, etc) to fund advertising initiatives.
 Currently, to coincide this is the most strategic use of funds.
-General funds for marketing cover basic operations (supplies, small one-time \$40,000- with fall/spring ads, small run print jobs).
-However, the college budget \$100,000, enrollment needs to be prepared to absorb these costs when the grant potentially periods.
-Other Repeat landscape changes (timeline: ??) ongoing Recurring Campus Videographer/Photographer (timeline: one to Increase three years) There is increasing need for video content on campus.
+General funds for with fall/spring marketing cover basic operations (supplies, small one-time \$40,000- enrollment ads, small run print jobs).
+However, the college budget \$100,000, periods.
+Other Repeat needs to be prepared to absorb these costs when the grant landscape changes (timeline: ??) potentially ongoing Recurring perious.
+Other Переис Campus Videographer/Photographer (timeline: one to Oligonia Recurring three years) There is increasing need for video content on Increase campus.
 This would require a full-time individual with consistency specialized skills (video recording, editing, and captioning). and quality of The college currently, across various departments, spends internal and the likely equivalent of a full-time employee on photography external and videography contracted services.
-Bringing this service in- communication Personnel Repeat house will have a great impact on the quality and consistency of materials produced. \$80,000, ongoing Recurring communication Repeat Marketing Assistant (timeline: three to five years) 580,000, ongoing Recurring As the need grows for additional content generation at the college, the Executive Director and Coordinator will need to Personnel New focus their efforts.
-A marketing assistant will likely be \$60,000, ongoing Recurring needed to handle administrative tasks (phones, proofreading, purchase requisitions, etc) Choose an item.
+Bringing this service in- communication Personnel Repeat house will have a great impact on the quality and consistency of materials produced. \$80,000, ongoing Recurring Personnel New Marketing Assistant (timeline: three to five years) \$60,000, ongoing Recurring

+As the need grows for additional content generation at the college, the Executive Director and Coordinator will need to focus their efforts.
+A marketing assistant will likely be needed to handle administrative tasks (phones, proofreading, purchase requisitions, etc) Choose an item.
 Choose an item.
 Choose an item.
 Choose an item.
 Choose an item.
 Choose an item.
 Choose an item.
 Choose an item.
 Choose an item.
 Choose an item.
 Choose an item.
 Choose an item.